SUMIFS with INDEX-MATCH Formula Including Multiple Criteria

 INDEX(D5:I14,0,MATCH(F16,D4:I4,0))

-This function will return the cell address of all the rows in the column returned in the MATCH formula, in the mentioned range cells D5:I14.
+The function will return the cell address of all the rows in the column returned in the MATCH formula, in the mentioned range cells D5:I14.
 The output, in this case, is H5:H14.

 SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,F17,C5:C14,F18)

-This formula will provide the summation of the range value returned by the INDEX formula.
-But they also follow some criteria.
-They would sum value in the range only if the F17 value is present in the range of cells B5:B14.
+The formula will sum the range value returned by the INDEX formula, only if the F17 value is present in the range of cells B5:B14.
 If the value is not present in any row, the corresponding row value in the range of cell H5:H14 will be ignored.
-After it satisfies the first criteria, it will move to the second criteria.
-It will be for the value of F18 in the range of cell C5:C18.
+After it satisfies the first criterion, it will move to the second criterion—the value of F18 in the range of cell C5:C18, only if the F18 value is present corresponding in the range of cells C5:C14.

 Read More: Excel SUMIFS with Multiple Sum Ranges and Multiple Criteria

-2. Using SUMIFS with INDEX-MATCH Excluding Blank Cells
+Method 2 – Using SUMIFS with INDEX-MATCH Excluding Blank Cells

 Steps